 The Audit Committee, Corporate Governance and Nominating Committee and Compensation Committee oversee risks associated with their respective principal areas of focus.
 The Audit Committee's role includes a particular focus on the qualitative aspects of financial reporting to stockholders, on our processes for the management of business and financial risk, our financial reporting obligations and for compliance with significant applicable legal, ethical and regulatory requirements.
 The Audit Committee, along with management, is also responsible for developing and participating in a process for review of important financial and operating topics that present potential significant risk to the Corporation.
-The Compensation Committee is responsible for overseeing risks and exposures associated with our compensation programs and arrangements, including our executive and director compensation programs and arrangements succession planning.
+The Compensation Committee is responsible for overseeing risks and exposures associated with our compensation programs and arrangements, and management succession planning.
 The Corporate Governance and Nominating Committee oversees risks relating to our corporate governance matters and policies and director succession planning.